alexandermorgan/vis-framework/doc/api/tutorial-melodic_ngrams.rst

 Our research question involves numerically comparing melodic styles of multiple composers.
 To help focus our findings on the differences between *composers*, our test sets should consist of pieces that are otherwise as similar as possible.
-One of the best ways to compare styles is using patterns, which are represented in the VIS Framework as *n*-grams: a unit of *n* objects in a row.
+One of the best ways to compare styles is using patterns, which are represented in the Vizitka as *n*-grams: a unit of *n* objects in a row.
 While the Framework's *n*-gram functionality is fairly complex, in this tutorial we will focus on simple *n*-grams of melodic intervals, which will help us find melodic patterns.
 The most frequently occurring melodic patterns will tell us something about the melodic styles of the composers under consideration: we will be pointed to some similarities and some differences that, taken together, will help us refine future queries.